 The first step is to choose and import a MicroEJ Architecture.
-MicroEJ Architectures for most common microcontroller instructions sets and compilers can be downloaded from https://repository.microej.com/architectures/.
+MicroEJ Corp. provides MicroEJ Evaluation Architectures for most common microcontroller instructions sets and compilers at https://repository.microej.com/architectures/.

-MicroEJ Architecture files ends with the .xpf extension, and are classified using the following folder naming convention:
+MicroEJ Architecture files ends with the .xpf extension, and are classified using the following naming convention: